lightmusicvisuals/Archer-Bender-1590XX/README.md

 The "MOD" switch toggles between components populated in the "MOD" pads.
 The center "MOD" pad will be active regardless of toggle position.
 The pads above "MOD" area can be used to accommodate larger format capacitors or inductors.

 VCC between 9vdc and 12vdc have been tested.
 WARNING: Q3C bend point is continuous with VCC.
 I haven't blown anything up yet but use this in your bends at your own risk.

-Please don't sell these PCBs or assembled units.